 Welcome to the HHSAA Website!

-The HHS Alumni Association is raising funds for scholarships!
-We awarded one scholarship at our first HHSAA Annual Meeting in April 2012, two more scholarships at our second Annual Meeting in April 2013, three in 2014, and two each in 2015 and 2016!
-We plan to make more in the future, not just for HHS students but also for alumni going back to school.
+The HHS Alumni Association raises funds for scholarships!
+We awarded one scholarship at our first HHSAA annual meeting in April 2012, and have awarded two or more at every annual meeting since.
 Donations for scholarships are tax-deductible and can be mailed to: HHS Alumni Association, PO Box 68, Hobart, IN 46342-0068.
 Write "Scholarship Fund" in the memo line.
 Thanks!

 Do You Share An Email Address?
 If you share an email address with another HHS alum, you can use the same email address as your login, as long as you have a separate password!
 Remember, your Primary Email Address is your username to login.